carpentries-incubator/jekyll-pages-novice/CONTRIBUTING.md

-There are many ways to contribute, from writing new exercises and improving existing ones to updating or filling in the documentation and submitting [bug reports][issues] about things that don't work, aren't clear, or are missing.
+There are many ways to contribute, from writing new exercises and improving existing ones to providing feedback after teaching or learning from this lesson, and submitting [bug reports][issues] about things that don't work, aren't clear, or are missing.
-If you are looking for ideas, please see the 'Issues' tab for a list of issues associated with this repository, or you may also look at the issues for [Data Carpentry][dc-issues], [Software Carpentry][swc-issues], and [Library Carpentry][lc-issues] projects.
+If you are looking for ideas, please see the 'Issues' tab for a list of issues associated with this repository.

 Comments on issues and reviews of pull requests are just as welcome: we are smarter together than we are on our own.